catsystems/cats-embedded/README.md

 ## Open Source
 All CATS code is open source and can be used free of charge without warranty.

-The CATS CLI is forked from [Betaflight](https://github.com/betaflight/betaflight), so thanks goes to all those whom have contributed to Cleanflight and Betaflight.
+The CATS CLI is forked from [Betaflight](https://github.com/betaflight/betaflight), so thanks goes to all the contributors of Cleanflight and Betaflight.

 ## Pushing to Remote Repository
 In order to ensure consistency and easier diff review between commits,